-Finally, the IMPROVE-IT trial tested whether the addition of ezetimibe to statin therapy would provide an additional beneficial effect in patients with the acute coronary syndrome [122].
+The IMPROVE-IT trial tested whether the addition of ezetimibe to statin therapy would provide an additional beneficial effect in patients with the acute coronary syndrome [80].
 This was a large trial with over 18,000 patients randomized to statin therapy vs. statin therapy + ezetimibe.
 Approximately 27% of the patients in this trial had diabetes.
 On treatment LDL cholesterol levels were 70mg/dl in the statin alone group vs. 53mg/dl in the statin + ezetimibe group.
-There was a small but significant 6.4% decrease in major cardiovascular events (Cardiovascular death, MI, documented unstable angina requiring rehospitalization, coronary revascularization, or stroke) in the statin + ezetimibe group (HR 0.936 CI (0.887, 0.988) p=0.016).
+There was a small but significant 6.4% decrease in major cardiovascular events (Cardiovascular death, MI, documented unstable angina requiring re-hospitalization, coronary revascularization, or stroke) in the statin + ezetimibe group (HR 0.936 CI (0.887, 0.988) p=0.016).
 Cardiovascular death, non-fatal MI, or non-fatal stroke were reduced by 10% (HR 0.90 CI (0.84, 0.97) p=0.003).
-These beneficial effects were particularly pronounced in the patients with diabetes.
-The results of this study have a number of important implications.
-First, it demonstrates that combination therapy may have benefits above and beyond statin therapy alone.
-Second, it provides further support for the hypothesis that lowering LDL per se will reduce cardiovascular events.
-Third, it suggests that lowering LDL levels into the 50s will have benefits above and beyond lowering LDL levels to the 70mg/dl range.
-These new results have implications for determining goals of therapy.
+These beneficial effects were particularly pronounced in the patients with diabetes and other risk factors [81].